foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 A boost to your main damage source is always worth taking.
 Standing toe to toe with enemies is a great way of contracting diseases.
 If you don't have resistance from another source, consider this enchantment or a lot of *Potions of Cure Disease* are in your future.

 </details>

+## Useful Potions

+> Full alchemy information can be found on the [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) description page.

+#### Potion of Persistence

+**Example:** *Dragon's Tongue / Juvenile Mudcrab / Lavender*

+* Fortify Carry Weight (300 seconds)
+* Fortify Two-handed (60 seconds)
+* Fortify Stamina Regeneration (300 seconds)

+A large number of accessible ingredients can brew this potion but the *Juvenile Mudcrab* is the key ingredient holding all three effects.
+The Carry Weight boost isn't all too useful mid-dungeon but think of it as icing on the cake.

+#### Draught of Drubbing

+**Example:** *Bleeding Crown / Green Hairstreak Wing / Luna Moth Wing*

+* Fortify Block (60 seconds)
+* Fortify Power Attacks (60 seconds)

+This simple potion is easily crafted through a number of easy to find ingredients.
+Just remember that *Fortify Block* affects your bashing as well, which adds an extra damage boost when you have stamina for it.

+#### Vial of Vigor

+**Example:** *Blue Mountain Flower / Namiras Rot / Nordic Barnacle*

+* Fortify Health (300 seconds)
+* Fortify Health Regeneration (300 seconds)

+A quicker form of healing might be appealing but your many sources of Health Regeneration are already your lifeblood.
+This gives you more of it, and more Health, for 5 whole minutes.